balena-io/docs/pages/learn/deploy/deploy-with-balena-button.md

 ## Adding a deploy with balena button to a project

-You can add the **Deploy with balena** button to any project that can be deployed to \{{ $names.cloud.lower \}}.
+You can add the **Deploy with balena** button to any project that can be deployed to balenaCloud.
 To add the button to a project repository, add the following to, for example, the project repository's README.md file:

 `[![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=<your-repo-url>)`